skagedal/blog.skagedal.tech/jekyll/_drafts/2022-11-07-combining-vertx-and-spring-boot.md

 ## Adding Vert.x

 So again, the Servlet Container is the core technology that handles serving HTTP requests for Spring Boot and several other Java frameworks.
 Vert.x, however, is not built on top of that.
-It is built on different kind of architecture, more similar to for example Node.js, where instead of spawning a thread for handling each request, there is one thread (or a few) with a main loop that handles I/O events, and passes them on various handlers.
+It is built on a different kind of architecture, more similar to for example Node.js, where instead of spawning a thread for handling each request, there is one thread (or a few) with a main loop that handles I/O events, and passes them on various handlers.
 The core library that Vert.x uses for such asynchronous network handling is called Netty.

 There is actually also a version of Spring Boot that uses Netty, Spring Boot Reactive, but we're not using that here.
 We want the vanilla Spring Boot.